serp2016/pathways-nlp/README.md

 Download the XAMPP(https://www.apachefriends.org/index.html)

-Download IIES source code from our repository
+Download IIES source code from the master repository

 Put ‘IIESWebsite’ folder in this directory
 ```